Kunal172/Blockchain-Website/README.md

 - Users can see there wallet address, total stakable token and many more.
 - With the help of this user can enter the amount of token.
-- They can also stake, unstake and emergency withdraw there money by clicking the buttons.
+- They can also stake, unstake and emergency withdraw there token by clicking the buttons.

 ## Technologies